 Take from your visit what you like and let’s start some conversations about how my ideas and professional experience can complement, support and add to yours.

-My work has two connected strands – the people/community/nature/culture connection in landscapes (including the sustainability of these) and building active constituents for landscapes through a particular approach to travel and tourism (what I call local slow travel or LoST).
+My work has two connected strands – the people/community/nature/culture connection in landscapes (including the sustainability of these – see here) and building active constituents for landscapes through a particular approach to travel and tourism (what I call local slow travel or LoST – see some ideas here).
 You will see these strands in the pages on this site and the ‘Blog’ updates in the tab above (or here).

 The people/communities/nature/culture connection highlights the ways people use and value their ecosystems and their environments.
 It also highlights the socio-economic, political and cultural forces which support or fail to support these relationships.